Chest pain Case 2

 Q4

-The thoracic duct is the main lymphatic duct and it lies on the bodies of the inferior seven thoracic vertebrae.
+The correct answer is D. The thoracic duct is the main lymphatic duct and it lies on the bodies of the inferior seven thoracic vertebrae.
 It conveys most of the lymph of the body to the venous system.
 It passes superiorly from the cisterna chyli (the expanded inferior end of the thoracic duct) through the aortic hiatus in the diaphragm.
 The thoracic duct ascends in the posterior mediastinum, on the right of the thoracic aorta and to the left of the azygos vein.
 At the level of T4, T5, or T6, the thoracic duct crosses to the left, posterior to the esophagus and ascends to the superior mediastinum.
 The thoracic duct empties into the venous system near the union of the left internal jugular and subclavian veins.

 As a continuation of the aortic arch, the descending aorta begins on the left side of the inferior border of the body of the T4 vertebra and descends in the posterior mediastinum on the left sides of T5 to T12 (choice A).